kubevirt/kubevirt.github.io/README.md

 * `build_img`: Use this target to build an image packed with Jekyll, casperjs, yaspeller and HTMLProofer.
 * `check_links`: HTMLProofer is used to check any links to external websites as well as any cross-page links.
 Casperjs is used to dissect user-guide urls containing markdown selectors and ensure they exist.
+* `check_lint`: uses markdownlint to check for markdown linting.
+Can be configured via the .markdownlint.yaml and .markdownlintignore configuration files.
 * `check_spelling`: yaspeller is used to check spelling.
 Feel free to update to the dictionary file as needed (kubevirt/project-infra/images/yaspeller/.yaspeller.json).
 * `status`: Basically `${BUILD_ENGINE} ps` for an easy way to see what's running.
 * `stop`: Stop container and app